k-capehart/kc-sf-plugin/README.md

 FLAGS
   -d, --target-dir=<value>  [default: force-app/main/default] The target directory for your apex classes and triggers.
-                            There should be a classes/ and triggers/ directory at this location.
+                            There should be subdirectories for classes/, triggers/, and objects/.
   -s, --sobject=<value>...  (required) The name of the SObject that the trigger and classes will be created for.

 GLOBAL FLAGS